 Lastly, end-users or end customers should support 3D printing industry by better adoption of this technology for their prototyping, tooling, medical applications and small batch production requirements.
 They should identify the complex parts, innovative designs and projects within their industry segment where 3D printing technology can provide a better and value-added solution for them and their end customers.
 They should also come out of the typical purchase cycle of sending enquires to all suppliers, collecting 3 quotations and squeezing prices for every order/project.

 They should get into a long term partnership with selected few vendors and work closely with them for better and effective utilization of this innovative technology.
 This will also help them avoid buying machines in-house and invest so much till they reach a certain size of on their in-house 3D requirements.
 At this point of time, I feel end customers should support 3D printing ecosystem while it’s in nascent and also in the difficult stage.
 They will definitely get their share once this industry reaches a sustainable size.

 As I mentioned earlier also, there is a need to build an ecosystem for Indian 3D printing industry and I am happy that we, Fast Track and Manufactur3D had recently entered in Strategic alliance for building strong 3D printing ecosystem in India.
 We are getting good response and support from leading players from the industry on this initiative and our efforts together in building strong ecosystem will help to accelerate growth of Indian 3D printing industry in coming years.
 The more support we get from the industry, the faster we would move ahead in building required 3D Printing ecosystem in India.

-In our CXO Insights section, we come up with interviews where Business Heads, CEO and experts from the 3D printing industry share their insights on the technology, the developments in the global 3D printing industry in general, and India’s 3D printing industry in particular.
+In our CXO Insights section, Abhimanyu Chavan, Director at Manufactur3D Magazine interviews leading CXOs from the global Additive Manufacturing community and gain insights from them on the 3D printing technology, the developments in the global 3D printing industry, and also on India’s 3D printing industry in particular.